olegyablokov/weather-bot/README.md

 The bot is hosted on Yandex Cloud Function and is written in Python.
 His name is LucasForecasterBot; feel free to chat with him.

+You can watch an interaction with the bot in demo.mkv.

 ### How to create another bot:
 * Create the bot with Telegram's BotFather;
 * Register in Yandex.Weather as a developer and fill your api token in bot's source code (located in start.py);